rwieruch/blog_robinwieruch_content/react-ref-attribute-dom-node.md

 * *Integrating with third-party DOM libraries.*
 * *Triggering imperative animations.*

-First, you can use the `ref` attribute to access the DOM API.
+First, you can use the `ref` attribute to access the DOM API ([What's an API?](https://www.robinwieruch.de/what-is-an-api-javascript/)).
 You can get a value of an input element yet you can also trigger methods like a `focus()`.
 It gives you control over the DOM API, for instance to use the media elements.

 Second, you can use it to integrate with third-party libraries that rely on the DOM. {{% a_blank "D3.js" "https://d3js.org/" %}} is such an use case, because it has to hook into the DOM and it has its own DOM manipulation API.
 For instance, you might want to integrate a D3 component in your React component hierarchy.
 Therefore you can use a `ref` attribute as an entry point for the D3 component.
 You leave the React world and access the D3 world.